vitiral/triforth/typeforth.md

       USE.
     - linenum: 16 bit linenumber, with moduleId allows looking up the word with SEE.
+    - localsize: the size in cells needed for the local stack.
   - the codeword/xt and immediate code of length immediatelen
   - inplen number of input xt's
   - outlen number of output xt's
-  - localsize: the size needed for the local stack.
+  - the run-part flags and xt are then appened, if they exist.

-Datatypes like structs and enums don't have code they run, so the number of types they support is inplen&outlen=6bits=64 and interfacelen is the size of their interfaces (a list of xt's).
+Datatypes like structs and enums don't have code they run, so the number of types they support is flags inplen&outlen=6bits=64 and immediatelen is actually the number of interfaces they support (a list of xt's).
 After their interfaces, they have a vtable with enough spaces for all the virtual methods (interfaces) they implement.
-Interfaces are kind of like Java or Go interfaces or Rust traits.
+Interfaces are kind of like Java or Go interfaces or Rust traits, more on them soon.

-When a typed-word is compiled into a word (i.e. `: foo myTypedWord ;`, it inserts a command before and after it: reserveStack unreserveStack.
-These use `localsize` to increase the local stack accordingly.
+When a typed-word is compiled into a word (i.e. `: foo myTypedWord ;`, it inserts a command before and after its own xt: reserveStack unreserveStack.
+These use `localsize` to increase the local stack of the next/previous xt accordingly.

 When declaring a word you can specify the type inside of `{ ... }`, which can also specify local variables.
 Note that `{ ... }` is (mostly)